axelarnetwork/axelarate-community/documentation/docs/Validator Zone/Set up and register external chain nodes/register-external-chains.md

 ---
+id: external-chains
 sidebar_position: 1
+sidebar_label: Overview
 slug: /validator-zone/external-chains
 ---

-# Set up external chain nodes
+# Overview

 As a validator for the Axelar network, your Axelar node will vote on the status of external blockchains such as Bitcoin, EVM, Cosmos.
 Specifically: